This is a video that I made in March 2014 for ABC who asked me to audition for Shark Tank.

 In 2003, after 25 years, I left the world of hardware and software engineering to become a landlord over 13 apartments in Leominster, Massachusetts.
 I then started a handyman business to make up for all those unpaid rents : (

-As a handyman, I often needed to use stud finders…which drove this engineer crazy because none of them worked as advertised.
+As a handyman, I often needed to use stud finders…which drove me crazy because none of them worked as advertised.

 In February 2008, I put on my engineering hat and designed a crude but effective stud finder that was easy to use and actually worked.
-Unfortunately, my tenants had done a number on my savings account.
-This left me with no money so I had no choice but to look for someone with the funding and experience to take my idea to market.
+Unfortunately, my tenants were falling further and further behind in their rent payments.
+This left me with very little spare capital so I had no choice but to look for someone with the funding and experience to take my idea to market.

 In January 2010, I was offered a licensing deal with Gorilla Glue.
 It would have paid me 2% of net sales.
 After several months of contract negotiations, I decided to walk away with the hope that something better was out there.

 In September 2010, I ended up partnering with a local company with ties to China.
 I really thought that I had hit it big with this 25% licensing deal.
 But after 2 years of trying to get my invention manufactured overseas, it was obvious that these people didn’t know what they were doing.
 Not a clue.

 Since they were literally butchering my invention, I wanted OUT.
 Unfortunately my contract with them stated that they owned all rights to my invention until I paid them back for their expenses.

 There was no way I could afford to buy back MY rights.

 Instead, I negotiated a deal where they bought out my 25% share for a pretty decent price.